wkz20042008/kf4005/index.md

 principles and for providing context and motivation.
 You will be expected to prepare for lecture topics and deepen your understanding of course material by studying course texts and technical literature.
-Seminars and laboratory sessions support the lecture programme by providing you with opportunities to identify and apply appropriate techniques for the application and implementation of a variety of OS services.
+Online and laboratory sessions support the lecture programme by providing you with opportunities to identify and apply appropriate techniques for the application and implementation of a variety of OS services.